 Visiting a national park is easier than you might think.
 The hardest part is choosing between all of the parks and activities available.
-There are more than 400 national parks to choose from, so if you need a little help picking one, you're at the right place.
+There are more than 400 national parks to choose from, so if you need a little help picking one, you're in the right place.
 The event calendar shares activities and ideas to inspire your planning.

 - Most national parks don't even charge an entrance fee.
 Admission for those parks that do charge a fee range from $3 to $25, good for an entire carload of people for a week.
 And some days are fee free!
 An annual pass, to all of our parks, is also an option.

 - Find A Park gets you where you want to go.
-Select a park from the list or use the map to search by state.
+Select a park from the list or search for parks by state, activity, or topic.

 - Once you've decided where you're headed, check out the park's online Plan Your Visit section.
 You'll find great things to do, maps, calendars, directions, park brochures, and operating hours.